ayonli/jsext/README.md

 Also, unlike Golang, `await channel.pop()` does not prevent the process from exiting.

-Channel can be used to send and receive streaming data in worker threads, but once it has been used that way, `channel.close()` must be explicitly called in order to release the channel for garbage collection.
+Channels can be used to send and receive streaming data in worker threads wrapped by `parallel()`, but once used that way, `channel.close()` must be explicitly called in order to release the channel for garbage collection.

 **Example**